-What will the evaluation involve for me?
+What will the evaluation involve for teachers and schools?

-Joining the trial: At your school the headteacher will sign the online Memorandum of Understanding (MoU) to join the trial.
+Joining the trial: At each school the headteacher will sign the online Memorandum of Understanding (MoU) and nominate their head of English department or another appropriate colleague as the point of contact for the trial.